Lala Kent Reveals She "Might Be in Love" a Year After Randall Emmett Split - E! Online

 However, his face isn't the only part of him that has Lala hooked, sharing, "I love his brain.
 He's very smart.
 And his face doesn't match what comes out of his mouth."

-She added, "He's a unicorn.
+She added, "He's a unicorn...
 I'm gonna need to have his baby or something."

-While Lala didn't reveal his name, she noted her mystery man is 38-years-old, which ticks an important box because she said she wants someone "just below 40," calling it "the safe zone."
+While Lala didn't reveal his name, she noted her mystery man is 38 years old, which ticks an important box because she said she wants someone "just below 40," calling it "the safe zone."

 On June 30, an exposé published by the Los Angeles Times shared multiple allegations involving Randall, 51.
 Lala told the outlet that the producer "tackled" her after she confronted him about alleged cheating rumors.